bikeshaving/crank/website/documents/guides/08-reusable-logic.md

 **Note:** Crank does not link “providers” and “consumers” in any way, and doesn’t automatically refresh consumer components when the `provide` method is called.
 It’s up to you to ensure consumers update when providers update.

-### context.schedule
+### `context.schedule()`
-You can pass a callback to the `schedule` method to listen for when the component renders.
-Callbacks passed to `schedule` fire synchronously after the component commits, with the rendered value of the component as its only argument.
-Scheduled callbacks fire once per call and callback function (think `requestAnimationFrame`, not `setInterval`).
+You can pass a callback to the `schedule()` method to listen for when the component renders.
+Callbacks passed to `schedule` fire synchronously after the component renders, with the rendered value of the component as its only argument.
+Scheduled callbacks fire once per call and callback function per update (think `requestAnimationFrame()`, not `setInterval()`).
 This means you have to continuously call the `schedule` method for each update if you want to execute some code every time your component commits.

+### `context.flush()`
+Similar to the `schedule()` method, this method fires when rendering has finished.
+Unlike the `schedule()` method, this method fires when a component’s rendered DOM is live.
+This is useful when you need to do something like calling `focus()` on an `<input>` element or perform DOM measurement calculations.
+Callbacks fire once per call and callback function per update.

-### context.cleanup
+### `context.cleanup()`
 Similarly, you can pass a callback to the `cleanup` method to listen for when the component unmounts.
 Callbacks passed to `cleanup` fire synchronously when the component is unmounted.
 Each registered callback fires only once.
 The callback is called with the last rendered value of the component as its only argument.

 ## Strategies for Reusing Logic